DomCritchlow/enneagram/README.md

 QUESTIONS_FILE=questions.json
 BLURBS_FILE=type_blurbs.json
 NAME_MAX_LENGTH=100

+# Team Features
+DISABLE_CACHING=false  # Set to true in development for immediate team updates

+# Development Settings
+# QUESTIONS_FILE=questions_short.json  # Uncomment for 9-question testing mode
 ```

 ## Usage

 **For Participants**
-1. Enter your name and take the 54-question assessment
+1. Enter your name and optionally specify a team name (3-20 characters, letters/numbers only)
+2. Take the randomized 54-question assessment (questions appear in different order each time)
-2. View results showing your primary type, wing analysis, and spider chart
+3. View results showing your primary type, wing analysis, and interactive spider chart
+4. If you specified a team, click the team link to see aggregated team results
-3. Results are displayed once and not stored on the server
+5. Results are displayed once and not stored on the server

+**For Teams**
+1. All team members use the same team name during assessment
+2. Visit `/team/{team-name}` to view team composition and analytics
+3. See type distribution, balance scores, and team insights
+4. Team pages are publicly accessible but show only aggregated, anonymous data

 **For Administrators**
-1. Results are automatically logged to your Google Sheets in real-time
+1. Results are automatically logged to your Google Sheets in real-time with team information
-2. Access the spreadsheet to view and analyze all assessment data
+2. Access the spreadsheet to view and analyze all individual assessment data
 3. Use spreadsheet features for filtering, sorting, and exporting data
+4. Team column allows grouping and analysis by organizational unit

 ## About the Enneagram